KathAat/KathAat/README.md

 - 👋 Hi, I’m @KathAat
-- 👀 I’m interested in programming, web development and web design, and forensics
+- 👀 I’m interested in data analysis, computer forenics, and web development
-- 🌱 I’m currently learning basic programming in multiple languages and figuring my main language
+- 🌱 I’m building projects
 - 💞️ I’m looking to collaborate on any project that is in web development or forensics
 - 📫 How to reach me kathrynaat@gmail.com